dheerajdlalwani/advent-of-code-2021/README.md

     :-: | :--------: | :-------:
     01  | First day.
 Starting off with some pretty easy problems.
 Bringing in the sliding window concept in part two. | [GeeksForGeeks - Sliding Window Technique](https://www.geeksforgeeks.org/window-sliding-technique)
     02 | Second day having pretty easy problems too.
 Simple implementation - thats it.
-Nothing special. | -
+Nothing special. | - 03 | Sigh.
+So, I lost my enthusiasm and hence the long break.
+But I completed part 1 on time but finished part 2 quite late.
+I will try my best to catch up with the backlog.
+Used ArrayList and, particularly the removeIf methon to filter the elements. | [GeeksForGeeks - ArrayList removeIf() method in Java](https://www.geeksforgeeks.org/arraylist-removeif-method-in-java)